 Store Manager CV Sample You Can Copy and Use

-Energetic store manager with 4+ years of experience, seeking to raise profitability at Jelsen, Milwaukee.
-At Bampa North America, managed busy outlet with £3.5M in revenue.
+Energetic store manager with 4+ years of experience, seeking to raise profitability at Jelsen.
+At Bampa, managed busy outlet with £3.5M in revenue.
 Contributed to £500K revenue increase through inventory redesign.
 Used training to raise staff retention 25%.

 - Managed busy retail outlet with £3.5M in annual revenue.
 Raised revenue £500K per year through robust inventory redesign and local marketing.